wp-plugins/image-credits-nofollow/readme.txt

 = What can I do with this plugin? =
 This plugin adds the Source Name, Source URL and the option to follow the Source URL link to the media uploaded in WordPress.
+And this image credits can be displayed in three different forms.

 = How do I configure the plugin? =
 Please navigate to SETTINGS / IMAGE CREDITS and choose options or fill in the data.
 Everything is self-explaining, incluiding help texts.